 What he found was startling.

 Identified supporters – some of whom had donated the maximum amount to my friend’s campaign – had neglected to vote.
 Simply knowing this fact allowed my friend to engage with these people throughout his next three years in office to ensure that they voted in his re-election campaign.

 Sometimes, even when things go well, your data can point the way to a more efficient future.

 A National Example

 Former President George H.W.
 Bush was renowned as a sender of holiday cards.
 The President’s list began when he and Barbara were first married, but grew quickly as Bush traveled the country in his various jobs.
 By the time Bush was elected Vice President, the list had grown to the point of requiring a special line item in the Republican National Committee’s budget.
-By 1983, it had been cross-indexed into an early IBM database.
+By 1983, it had been cross-indexed into an early IBM database management solution.

 According to Richard Ben Cramer’s epic recounting of the 1988 Presidential race in What it Takes, the then-Vice President’s wife and staff would begin addressing cards by hand in May to ensure that they were completed in time to be sent out for the holidays.
 This was a big task, since by 1986 there were over 30,000 names and addresses on the list.

 For President Bush, his holiday card list was a chance to keep in touch with friends from years past and ensure that future possible supporters felt a personal connection to him.
 The strategy worked, and in 1988, Bush secured the Republican nomination and, eventually, the Presidency.
-A failed attempt to become President in 1980 had laid the foundation for Bush’s later success, and a custom database played an important role in transforming failure into success.
+A failed attempt to become President in 1980 had laid the foundation for Bush’s later success, and custom database management played an important role in transforming failure into success.

 Jane’s Last Hurrah